jacobkap/crimebythenumbers/docs/webscraping.md

 #>                           ^
 ```

-To select it we need to put the name in between tick marks `` so R knows to include the value after the space as part of the colum name.
+To select it we need to put the name in between tick marks `` so R knows to include the value after the space as part of the column name.

 ```r